arcvelit/JSON/README.md

 # JSON
-A very basic JSON single header library to use JSON in C.
+A basic stb-style JSON single header library for C.

 ## Motivations & Limitations
 This personal project aims to build confidence in writing C programs and explore the language's idiomatic patterns.